suryatejreddy/ChainReaction/README.md

 Ideas:
-  1.Minimax , game with computer
+  1.Minimax, game with computer
-  2.Sexy UI
+  2.State of the Art UI
-  3.Leaderboard within IIITD
+  3.Leaderboard within IIITD network
   4.Music In The Game